-Despite the fort’s significance, many of its buildings fell into ruin, prompting WMF to place the site on its 1998 Watch list.
-Watch listing bolstered the White Mountain Apache Tribe’s efforts to prompt the U.S. Department of the Interior to bring the buildings into compliance with the Secretary of the Interior’s standards.
-WMF provided matching funds for Fort Apache’s restoration efforts, including the creation of a master plan.
+Despite the fort’s significance, many of its buildings fell into ruin, prompting the site’s inclusion on the 1998 World Monuments Watch.
+The listing bolstered the White Mountain Apache Tribe’s efforts to prompt the U.S. Department of the Interior to bring the buildings into compliance with the Secretary of the Interior’s standards.
+We provided matching funds for Fort Apache’s restoration efforts, including the creation of a master plan.
 In 1960 the U.S. Congress affirmed the historical significance and economic potential of Fort Apache; however, conservation at the site has had an uneven history.
 The renewal of Fort Apache was seen as a tool to increase tourism, but even more so, as a renewal of spirit and opportunity for the White Mountain Apache Tribe.